Home

 Introduction

-WebAssembly can't directly access the DOM, it has to call javascript to do so and is known to incur a cost when manipulating the DOM.
-How about raw computation, how does wasm compare to server-side computation or client-side javascript computation?
+WebAssembly can't directly access the DOM, it has to call javascript and is known to incur a cost when doing so.
+What about raw computation, how does wasm compare to server-side computation or client-side javascript computation?
+And when is it favorable to use it?

-The source code for the benchmark can be found in https://github.com/MoAlyousef/fib-bench, along with instructions on how to build it.
+The source code for the benchmark can be found here, along with instructions on how to build it.

 Results